Bibliome/alvisnlp/docs/reference/module/XMIImport.md

 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.Boolean" class="converter">Boolean</a>
 </div>
-Use only the basename of source for documents created out of XMI files that do not use the AlvisNLP/ML Proxy typesystem (by default, use the absolute path).
+Use only the basename of source for documents created out of XMI files that do not use the AlvisNLP Proxy typesystem (by default, use the absolute path).

 <h3 id="defaultSectionName" class="param">defaultSectionName</h3>